 Kid carpet started to make theatre for families.
 Initially by accident and then later on purpose.

 Kid Carpet & The Noisy Animals (2012), Blast Off!
-(2013) and Kid Carpet & The Noisy Neighbours (2015).
-A Christmas show is currently in pre production and a show for grown ups about outsider art called The Castle Builder (with Vic Llewellyn).
+(2013) and Kid Carpet & The Noisy Neighbours (2015) have now been followed by Noisy Nativity, a completely bonkers family Christmas show and third instalment of the Noisy Animals saga which played at The Tobacco Factory Brewery Theatre in Bristol throughout December and into January 2016.
+A show for grown ups about outsider art called The Castle Builder (with Vic Llewellyn) is also in pre-production.

 Kid Carpet has a fire in his belly a strong desire to be out gigging.
 After performing at a few music events recently Kid Carpet has the bug again and wants to rock out.

-Dogmeat is a new EP, available in early 2016 and features 8 hugely different songs.
+Dogmeat is a new EP and features 8 hugely different songs.
 Folk, metal, pop, punk, dubstep and a sense of humour all have a part to play on this new release.
 It’s a mixed up vision and that’s exactly how Kid Carpet sees the world.

 Kid Carpet also composes music for TV, film, theatre and games, performs in work for others and has presented a TV show for the BBC whilst maintaining a casual approach to performance, work, haircuts and life in general.